ascenmmo/websocket-server/README.md

 package env

 var (
-	ServerAddress       = "127.0.0.1" // Server address
+   ServerAddress       = "0.0.0.0" // Server IP address
-	TCPPort             = "8081"      // Port for TCP connections
+   TCPPort             = "8082"    // Port for TCP connections
-	UDPPort             = "4500"      // Port for UDP connections
+   WebsocketPort       = "4240"    // Port for WebSocket connections
    TokenKey            = "_remember_token_must_be_32_bytes" // Unique token for authentication
-	MaxRequestPerSecond = 200         // Maximum number of requests per second )
+   MaxRequestPerSecond = 50        // Max requests per second
+)
 ```

-* ServerAddress: Specifies the IP address on which the server will run.
+* ServerAddress: Specifies the IP address where the server will operate.
 * TCPPort: The port on which the server will listen for TCP connections.
-* UDPPort: The port used for handling UDP connections.
+* WebsocketPort: The port used for handling WebSocket connections.
-* TokenKey: A unique token that must be the same across all services interacting with this UDP server.
+* TokenKey: A unique token that must be the same across all services interacting with this Websocket server.
 This ensures the security and integrity of connections.
 * MaxRequestPerSecond: A limit on the maximum number of requests the server can handle per second.